bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

     - Shipment of goods from Strott before incident occurred.
 Only Strott currency to be given to Strott.

+## Another foray into Rook's Port (2023-11-04)

+- Argent & Kony visit the Hall of Fame to try to resolve some business Argent has in the city.
+- Torvald begins training Odin in the ways of combat.
+- Dwite visits the colosseum to see Superbeous.
+The paparazzi see Sigma try to act as the humble hero.
+Dwite sees Korrag the arm chewer eviscerate a combatant, making an off putting spectacle.

 ## Quests/Tasks

 - [x] Bran wants us to intercept a shipment heading to Glennroch.